Rickaym/TTS-papers/README.md

    - The teacher is used to generate text-to-spectrogram alignments to be used by the student model.
    - The model is trained with two loss functions for attention alignment and spectrogram generation.
    - Multi attention blocks refine the attention alignment layer by layer.
-   - The student uses dot-product attention with query, key and value vectors.
+   - The student uses dot-product attention with query, key, and value vectors.
 The query is only positinal encoding vectors.
 The key and the value are the encoder outputs.
    - Proposed model is heavily tied to the positional encoding which also relies on different constant values.
   ![image](https://user-images.githubusercontent.com/1402048/87929772-3e218000-ca87-11ea-9f13-9869bee96b57.png)
 </details>